nvim-telescope/telescope-frecency.nvim/README.md

   Path to parent directory of custom database location.
   Defaults to `$XDG_DATA_HOME/nvim` if unset.

+- `default_workspace` (default: `nil`)

+  Default workspace tag to filter by e.g. `'CWD'` to filter by default to the current directory.
+Can be overridden at query time by specifying another filter like `':*:'`.

 - `ignore_patterns` (default: `{"*.git/*", "*/tmp/*"}`)

   Patterns in this table control which files are indexed (and subsequently which you'll see in the finder results).